momajd/Tron/README.md

 - Object-oriented - classes are made for `bike`, `board`, `coord`, and `view`.

 - The `view` renders the board and listens for key events in the browser.
 The board grid is constructed using `ul` and `li` tags.
-Each time the board is rendered, the CSS class selector of each `li` item is updated to reflect the position of the bikes.
+Each time the board is rendered, the CSS class selector of each `li` item is updated using jQuery to reflect the position of the bikes.

 - The `board` class takes dimensions as arguments and checks if coordinates are within its boundaries.